 Effective school governance is critical to school improvement.
-Direct advice and support is available to all LGBs with termly training sessions to support the capacity and capability of our governors, delivered by our Local Governance Officer.
+Direct advice and support are available to all Local Governing Bodies, with termly training sessions to support the capacity and capability of our governors delivered by our Local Governance Officer.

 Professional Development